usaepay/usaepay-php/README.md

 SYNOPSIS
 --------
 The USAePay PHP library is a class for running transactions on the USAePay gateway.
-Its feature set roughly follows the [http://help.usaepay.com/developer/transaction]transactionapi.
-If you are looking for more features, take a look at [http://help.usaepay.com/developer/soap/]soap api.
+Its feature set roughly follows the [transaction api](http://help.usaepay.com/developer/transaction).
+If you are looking for more features, take a look at [soap api](http://help.usaepay.com/developer/soap/).

 SUPPORT
 -------